 Infrastructure investments, such as roads, railways and airports, are the building blocks which keep an economy running smoothly.

 They can be attractive investments as they usually have long operating lives, generate a growing stream of income, a high level of inflation protection, and in most cases have little competition.

 The very long-term nature of most infrastructure assets means they can be less volatile than other growth assets like shares and property.

 The investment aim of diversifying strategies within a broader investment portfolio is to provide diversification benefits to traditional asset classes.

 Diversified fixed interest investments pay regular interest and mature on a specified date.
 They include government and corporate bonds and debentures.

-Fixed interest is normally secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.
+Diversified fixed interest is secure if held until maturity when the full face value is payable, but there is the potential for short-term changes in value due to the movement of market interest rates.

 They offer a higher level of security than shares and property, but provide a lower return over the long term.